The Field of Crosses

 The Hangar Flight Museum Remembrance Day Ceremony

 The Hangar Flight Museum’s Remembrance Day ceremony is a popular one.
 This year’s ceremony will take place in-person and it will be live streamed by CTV News on November 11.
 The ceremony begins at 10:30 a.m., with doors opening at 9:30 a.m.
-The museum will be open to the public later from 12 p.m. until 4 p.m., with admission by donation.
+The museum will be open to the public later from 12 to 4 p.m., with admission by donation.

 4629 McCall Way N.E., thehangarmuseum.ca